mdn/content/files/en-us/web/api/gpurenderbundleencoder/setbindgroup/index.md

 ---
-title: GPURenderPassEncoder.setBindGroup()
+title: GPURenderBundleEncoder.setBindGroup()
-slug: Web/API/GPURenderPassEncoder/setBindGroup
+slug: Web/API/GPURenderBundleEncoder/setBindGroup
 page-type: web-api-instance-method
 status:
   - experimental
-browser-compat: api.GPURenderPassEncoder.setBindGroup
+browser-compat: api.GPURenderBundleEncoder.setBindGroup
 ---

 {{APIRef("WebGPU API")}}{{SeeCompatTable}}

 The **`setBindGroup()`** method of the
-{{domxref("GPURenderPassEncoder")}} interface sets the {{domxref("GPUBindGroup")}} to use for subsequent render commands, for a given index.
+{{domxref("GPURenderBundleEncoder")}} interface sets the {{domxref("GPUBindGroup")}} to use for subsequent render bundle commands, for a given index.

 ## Syntax